ajay-kumar-ks/GRUB_COM/README.md

-# An instagram webclone created by React App
+# An instagram webclone created using React App

 This project fonrt end is developed in react js , mui componenets etc.. and back end developed in spring boot a frame work of java . this web application worked through api s .
 The backend code will be shortly pushed on another repository .